 Parliamentary Technical Advisory (ATP) of the Library of the National Congress of Chile

-ATP functions are: to support parliamentary work; to contribute to the certainty of current legislation; to reduce the gap between the legislative and executive branches with regards to the availability of information and analysis,.
-In particular, an essential part of ATP’s role is supporting the work of legislative commissions in both chambers, specially monitoring the discussion of relevant bills.
+ATP functions are: to support parliamentary work; to contribute to the certainty of current legislation; to reduce the gap between the legislative and executive branches with regard to the availability of information and analysis,.
+In particular, an essential part of ATP’s role is supporting the work of legislative commissions in both chambers, especially monitoring the discussion of relevant bills.

-ATP’s staff is formed by 40 professional researchers of various backgrounds, thematically grouped in five areas: Social Policies; Science, Technology and Natural Resources; Economy; Defense, Government and International Relations; and Legal Analysis.
-Considering EPTA’s definitions on TA, ATP delivers technical and legal analysis on how technological, economical and social developments affect the drafting of the law.
+ATP’s staff is formed by 40 professional researchers of various backgrounds, thematically grouped into five areas: Social Policies; Science, Technology and Natural Resources; Economy; Defense, Government and International Relations; and Legal Analysis.
+Considering EPTA’s definitions of TA, ATP delivers technical and legal analysis on how technological, economical and social developments affect the drafting of the law.

 The ATP is an associate member since November 2017.